indigotree/www-audiovisualprojects-co-uk/content/projects/private-residence-hertfordshire-2.md

 title: Private Residence
 featured_image: /uploads/avp-project-4-1.jpg
 yoast_keyword: smart technologies
+seo_title: Private Hertfordshire Residence
+seo_description: >-
+  As part of a major renovation project, avp were asked to install a range of smart technologies within this stunning private residence.
+Control 4 was installed to control all automated aspects of the home - from audio visual, climate control, lighting, security, blinds and curtains.
 description: >-
   As part of a major renovation project, avp were asked to install a range of smart technologies within this stunning private residence.
 Control 4 was